FlavScents AInsights Entry: Ethyl 2-Methyl Butyrate (CAS: 7452-79-1)

 - Molecular Weight: 130.19 g/mol

-- Functional Groups and Structure–Odor Relevance: Ethyl 2-methyl butyrate is an ester, a functional group known for its fruity and sweet odor characteristics.
-The structure contributes to its volatility and diffusion, making it a prominent note in flavor and fragrance applications.
+- Functional Groups and Structure–Odor Relevance: Ethyl 2-methyl butyrate is an ester, a class of compounds known for their fruity odors.
+The ester linkage in its structure contributes to its characteristic apple-like aroma, making it valuable in flavor and fragrance applications.

 Citation hooks: FlavScents; PubChem; FEMA